Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Policy Problem and Data

 We choose our covariates to approximately align with those considered in \cite{courtemanche2017early} and that are likely to be potential confounders.
 Specifically, using the ACS public use microdata, we calculate the unemployment and uninsurance rates for each CPUMA from 2011 through 2013.
 We also estimate a variety of demographic characteristics averaged over this same time period, including percent female, white, married, Hispanic ethnicity, foreign-born, disabled, students, and citizens.
 We estimate the percent in discrete age categories, education attainment categories, income-to-poverty ratio categories, and categories of number of children.
 Finally, we calculate the average population growth and number of households to adults.
 We provide a more extensive description of our calculation of these variables in Appendix~\ref{app:adjustmentdetails}.

 In addition to the ACS microdata we use 2010 Census data to estimate the percentage living in an urban area for each CPUMA.
-Lastly, we include three state-level covariates reflecting the partisan composition of each state's government in 2013 using data obtained from the National Conference of State Legislatures (NCSL).
+Lastly, we include three state-level covariates reflecting the partisan composition of each state's government in 2013.
 These include an indicator for states with a Republican governor, Republican control over the lower legislative chamber, and Republican control over both legislative chambers and the governorship.\footnote{Nebraska is the only state with a unicameral legislature and the legislature is technically non-partisan.
 We nevertheless classified them as having Republican control of the legislature for this analysis.}